peachch/CausalAbstain/README.md

 -l LOCAL, --local LOCAL
                         local copy of preds saved
 -f FEEDBACK, -feedback FEEDBACK
-                        wheter to save generated feedback to local file -t TEST_OR_EVALUATION, -test TEST_OR_EVALUATION
+                        Whether to save generated feedback to the local file -t TEST_OR_EVALUATION, -test TEST_OR_EVALUATION
-                        save file for differnent location -o PORTION, --portion PORTION
+                        save file for different location -o PORTION, --portion PORTION
                         portion of the dataset to use, 0-1
 ```